A New Treatment of Boundary Conditions in PDE Solution with Galerkin Methods via Partial Integral Equation Framework: Conclusion

 A new spectrally-convergent computational technique for a solution of a general class of linear PDEs with variable coefficients and non-periodic boundary conditions is introduced that is based on an expansion of a fundamental solution of the corresponding PIE equation into Chebyshev polynomials of the first kind.
-With this new methodology, we are able to provide an analytical solution in the form of a function approximation series (spectrally convergent for stable systems) to almost any set of PDEs in the above mentioned class.
-Furthermore, a general fully-automated programmatic procedure for achieving such solutions for one-dimensional problems is implemented, and is available through an open-source computational solver PIESIM (\verb+http://control.asu.edu/pietools+).
-Several computational examples that feature parabolic and hyperbolic equation systems are presented, which demonstrate expected spatial exponential convergence rates with the polynomial refinement.
-An approximation solution in the form of a Chebyshev series can be evaluated analytically in time in many practical situations, while a numerical integration in time can also be achieved by employing conventional time discretization techniques.
-In the current paper, we have evaluated several time integration options, involving analytical integration whenever possible, and presented their comparison.
+With this new methodology, we are able to provide an analytical solution in a form of a function approximation series (spectrally convergent for stable systems) to almost any set of PDEs in the above mentioned class.
+Furthermore, a general fully-automated programmatic procedure for achieving such solutions for one-dimensional problems is implemented, and is available through an open-source computational solver PIESIM.
+Several computational examples that feature parabolic and hyperbolic equation systems are presented, which demonstrate an expected spatial exponential convergence with the polynomial refinement.
+An approximation solution in a form of a Chebyshev series can be evaluated analytically in time in many practical situations, while a numerical integration in time can also be achieved by employing time discretization techniques.
+In the current paper, we have evaluated several time integration options, involving an analytical integration whenever possible, and presented their comparison.

-While the current paper, for the sake of brevity of the presentation and proofs, presents a developed methodology in one-dimensional formulation, an extension to multiple dimensions is relatively straightforward~\cite{jagt2021pie}, and its numerical implementation will be considered in further papers.
-Extension to nonlinear cases is possible as well and includes, among other options, treating nonlinearities as non-constant coefficients at each time level, which will be explored in the future work.
-Finally, a PDE-PIE reformulation of governing equations presents new avenues for a further development of theoretically-consistent treatments of interface conditions and multi-physics coupling laws in cases where two or more PDE models are coupled across the interfaces~\cite{keyes2013multiphysics, xu2021verification}.
+A natural further extension of the presented framework, which is currently underway, involves multi-dimensional problems.
+A possibility of extending to nonlinear cases includes, among other options, treating nonlinearities as non-constant coefficients at each time level, which will be explored in the future work.
+An extension of the methodology to treat periodic boundary conditions and higher-order PDE systems is also possible, see, e.g.,~\cite{shivakumar2021extension}.
+Finally, a PDE-PIE reformulation of governing equations presents new avenues for developing a theoretically-consistent treatment of interface conditions and multi-physics coupling laws, which will be explored in the future work as well.